On this page

 If you have a MySuper account and want to get better acquainted, the first thing to check is whether you are in a single diversified investment product or a lifecycle product.
 The two approaches can result in very different risk and return profiles, especially early and late in your working life.

-You can learn more about investment options in the SuperGuide articles Superannuation investment: What is the difference between a balanced and growth option? and Super control: How to switch your super account’s investment option.
+You can learn more about investment options in the SuperGuide articles Super investing: Should you change your investment option? and Super investing: How to change your investment option.

 The mix of growth and defensive investments in lifecycle accounts is usually based on your age and the decade of your birth.
 For example, a typical investment mix might be the following: